2 Vehicle exterior

-1. An ornamental object or fitting must not protrude from a motor vehicle if the object or fitting is likely to injure a person.
+2. A protruding ornamental object or fitting must not be likely to injure a person.

-2. A protruding object or fitting that has a functional purpose must, if installed and operated on a motor vehicle that is operated on a road, be such that the risk of the object or fitting causing injury to a person is minimised.
+3. A protruding object or fitting that has a functional purpose must be installed so that the risk of the object or fitting causing injury to a person is minimised.